joleenchong/ObsidianNotes/Concepts/Lambda functions.md

-Lambda expressions are a concise way to represent anonymous functions / closures
+Lambda expressions are a concise way to represent anonymous functions / closures.

 Example in Java:
 ```java